extremeshok/xshok-proxmox/README.md

 ## Optimization / Post Install Script (install-post.sh aka postinstall.sh) *run once*
-Turns a fresh proxmox install into an optimised proxmox host *not required if server setup with hetzner-install-proxmox.sh*
+Turns a fresh proxmox install into an optimised proxmox host *not required if server setup with installimage-proxmox.sh*

 'reboot-quick' command which uses kexec to boot the latest kernel, its a fast method of rebooting, without needing to do a hardware reboot